*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-- Press all but a handful of the mixture into the bottom of the tin and press down.
+• Add half of the mixture into the bottom of the tin and press down.

-- Pour the cheesecake mixture on top of the cookie bars, and then sprinkle over bits of the spare cookie dough.
-Bake in the oven for 30 minutes!
-Once baked, leave to cool in the tin completely, and then refrigerate.
+• Pour the cheesecake mixture on top of the cookie bars, and then sprinkle and distribute over bits of the spare cookie dough.

 Notes

-- Sometimes they can still look a little underdone, but often baked cheesecake can do so.
-It will still have a ever so slight wobble, and when you touch it it will spring back, but it shouldn’t be liquid by any means.
+• Sometimes they can still look a little underdone, but often baked cheesecake can do so.
+It will still have a ever so slight wobble, and when you touch it, it will spring back, but it shouldn’t be liquid by any means.

 SaveSave